Ideas festival for an enjoyable brunch

 Today we invite you to an extraordinary treat.
-Event designer Phaedra Liakou inspires with a brunch festival, which she created with passion and sense for stylish details together with a great team.
+Event designer Phaedra Liakou wows with a brunch festival she created with a lot of passion and sense for stylish details together with a great team.

-A wonderful variety of inspiration for the upcoming holidays to make the winter season an unforgettable highlight with your loved ones, captured in impressive pictures by fine art photographer Lefteris Kalampokas.
+A beautiful variety of inspiration for the upcoming holidays to make the winter holidays an unforgettable highlight with your loved ones, captured in stunning images by fine art photographer Lefteris Kalampokas.

-From Phaedra Liakou: What is intimate, makes a statement, and tastes as delicious as baked prosciutto soup and caramel pastry?
+By Phaedra Liakou: What’s intimate, makes a statement, and tastes as delicious as baked ham soup and caramel cookies?
 How about four friends and their festive brunch?
-2020 has been a challenging year for soirees of any kind, from weddings to special gatherings it has certainly been the year we downsized almost everything.
-I say “almost” because when it came to style and celebrating something as meaningful as spending time with our favorite people we begged to differ.
+2020 was a challenging year for soirees of all kinds, from weddings to special gatherings it was certainly the year we downsized almost everything.
+I say “almost” because when it came to style and celebrating something as meaningful as spending time with our favorite people, we begged to differ.

-ALL IN PRINT: We began by designing and sending invitations, while at the same time creating calligraphy place cards, matching calligraphy gift wrapping, menus, and little gifts at each seat.
-To that, we called Manousenia Design who brought about wonderful calligraphy and prints, gift tags, paper boxes, and incredibly nostalgic suites.
-Our wish was to make everything super-personalized and more formal despite the relatively languid rhythm of our event, because that is a flawless hostess’ job really, to create ambiance from the first fold to the last.
+THE PRINTING: We began by designing and sending invitations while also designing calligraphic place cards, matching calligraphic gift wrap, menus, and small gifts for each place.
+For this we called Manousenia, who designed wonderful calligraphy and prints, gift tags, cardboard boxes and incredibly nostalgic stationery.
+Our desire was to make everything personal and individual despite the decline of our event, because that is actually the job of a perfect hostess, to create an ambience from the first to the last fold.

-INTENTIONAL GIFTING: Especially when you entertain at home in a closed circle, gifting intentionally is surefire to make your guests feel cherished.
-That is why Narcissus Fineart and MaryGro created different gifts for each of the ladies.
-From pine-cone resin paperweights and a pinewood ink-pen for the writer of the group to a handmade art set that included brushes and ceramic palettes for the artist, to a set of vintage spoons for the tea-lover and an array of scented candles for the zen-spirited guest each one received a piece they would truly appreciate.
+CONSCIOUS GIFT GIVING: If you’re hosting at home in a small circle, intentional gifting is a great way to make your guests feel appreciated.
+For this reason, Narcissus Fineart and MaryGro have created different gifts for each of the ladies.
+From pinecone resin paperweights and a pine ink pen for the writer in the group, to a handmade art set of brushes and ceramic palettes for the artist, to a set of old spoons for the tea lover and a set of scented candles for the Zen-loving guest, everyone received a very special gift.

-To top it all, we sought out an exceptional lucky charm dubbed “Aether”.
-As the creator clued us in “Aether is the fifth element, the quintessence” and as this brunch was all about the quintessential, aka being with those that truly matter, it was a perfect addition, a fifth gift one for each and oh so meaningful.
+In addition, we were looking for an extraordinary lucky charm called “Aether”.
+As the Creator told us in “Ether is the Fifth Element, the Quintessence,” and since this brunch was about the quintessence, that is, being with those who really matter, it was a perfect complement, a fifth, meaningful gift for everyone.

-WINTERTIME BLOOMS: Because most people enjoy social gatherings during warm weather seasons what seems to escape their notice is that many perennials, annual blooms, and shrubs actually put on a show in the heart of winter, blooming beautifully long before the ground thaws and the snows melt.
-Maria Voudouri combed foraged forest treasures to seasonal flowers, seeds, and textural greenery to create a profusion of winter floral arrangements for the tablescape.
+FLOWERING WINTER TIME: Since most people enjoy socializing during the warm seasons, they don’t seem to notice that many perennials, annuals and shrubs actually put on a show in the heart of winter, blooming beautifully long before the ground thaws and the snow melts.
+Maria Voudouri combed through harvested forest treasures for seasonal flowers, seeds and textural greens to create an abundance of winter floral arrangements for the tablescape.

-We were instantly taken by the warmth of chestnuts, pines, and cotton buds paired to white dahlias, cedar, white cyclamen, Lunaria, Symphoricarpos, and white cosmos.
-The three centerpieces got nestled in white porcelain vases from a personal collection, said the girls.
-It is those personal elements that make everything more meaningful.
-Although the florals were designed to fit a luxurious brunch, they also look spontaneous and relaxed.
+We were immediately taken by the warmth of chestnut and pine paired with white dahlias, cedar, white cyclamen, lunaria, symphoricarpos and white cosmos.
+The three centerpieces nestle in white porcelain vases from a personal collection, the girls told us.
+It is these personal elements that make everything more meaningful.
+Although the floral design were made to fit a luxurious brunch, they also look spontaneous and relaxed.

-TO BRUNCH LADIES: One of the hardest parts about organizing a celebration at home is figuring out what to plan for the menu.
-Not every guest has a palate for the sweet or the salty, the sour or the spicy, that is why we wanted to give this company of ladies a more inclusive menu that would include flavors they all love.
-For the savory, we enlisted the executive chef of Mamalis Catering who arrived early packed with goodies to create a special menu based on edible blooms, quail eggs, pumpkin soup with prosciutto Cotto, salty muffins with caramelized and baked ham, shepherd’s pies, c Canapéswith goat cheese, salmon pates, avocado, and shrimp, as well as a ham and cheese roll with fresh herbs.
+TO THE LADIES’ BRUNCH: One of the hardest parts of organizing a party at home is figuring out what to plan for the menu.
+Not every guest has a palate for the sweet or the salty, the sour or the spicy, so we wanted to offer this company of ladies a more inclusive menu that included flavors they all love.
+For this we hired the chef from Mamalis Catering, who arrived packed with goodies to create a special menu based on edible flowers, quail eggs, pumpkin soup with cotto ham, savory muffins with caramelized and baked ham, shepherd’s pie, canapés with goat cheese, salmon pies, avocado and shrimp, and a ham and cheese roll with fresh herbs.

-Sweet Art Stories on the other hand-curated a sweet menu centering around a butterscotch cake with chestnut pecorino and ricotta filling cream, a Galette des Rois (Cake of the Kings or Twelfth Night Cake) topped with fresh blueberries, dark chocolate oreo truffles, and mini bundt cakes with lemon, vanilla, edible glitter dust, and cinnamon.
+Sweet Art Stories, on the other hand, served a sweet menu centered around a butterscotch tart with chestnut feta cheese and ricotta filling, a Galette des Rois (Cake of Kings or Twelfth Night Cake) with fresh blueberries, dark chocolate Oreo truffles and mini bundt cakes with lemon, vanilla, edible glitter dust and cinnamon.

-FESTIVE LIBATION: There cannot be a festive mood without something to help a girl crew get a little more in the “spirit”.
-Instead of classic cocktails of mimosas or big-batch punch, we sought after something more unique but also incredibly delicious.
-To accompany the festive brunch of savory and sweet selections, we suggested a bottle of amber-hued Liastos, a multi-awarded dessert wine from Limnos Wines.
+FESTIVAL VOICE: There can be no festive mood without something to help a female crew get into “the spirit” a little more.
+Instead of classic cocktails made with mimosas or big-batch punch, we were looking for something more unique, but also incredibly delicious.
+To accompany the festive brunch of savory and sweet selections, we suggested a bottle of amber Liastos, a multi-award winning dessert wine from Limnos Wines.

-What we loved most about this mini affair was that it became the perfect opportunity for our ladies to focus on a moment just for themselves.
-It only took a few days to plan, but it elevated the entire experience of giving and receiving.
-A lockdown situation may be quite demanding at home, especially for mothers, and we were so happy to be able to give them a sublimely feminine time together.
+What we loved most about this mini affair was that it provided the perfect opportunity for our ladies to focus on a moment just for themselves.
+The planning only took a few days, but it highlighted the whole give-and-take experience.
+At home, a lockdown situation can be quite stressful, especially for moms, and we were so happy to be able to give them some sublime feminine time together.

-We are thankful to our photographer, Lefteris Kalampokas who captured these precious moments of friendship and bonding.
+We are grateful to our photographer Lefteris Kalampokas, who captured these precious moments of friendship and bonding.